 Pop-Ups: turning underused spaces into public places for Victoria Park.

-The Victoria Park BRZ sustains close relationships with Bylaw Services and the Calgary Police Service to address problematic and illegal activity compromising public safety in the area.
+The Victoria Park BIA sustains close relationships with Bylaw Services and the Calgary Police Service to address problematic and illegal activity compromising public safety in the area.
 Direct liaison with the Calgary Police Service is maintained through a Community Liaison Officer.

 Clean to the Core

 Clean to the Core started in 2006 with funding from the Office of the Mayor.
-The five Centre City BRZs (Calgary Downtown Association, 4th Street, Kensington, Uptown 17 and Victoria Park) engaged the services of a professional street maintenance contractor to help enhance the existing services provided by The City of Calgary in the Centre City.
+The five Centre City BIAs (Calgary Downtown Association, 4th Street, Kensington, Uptown 17 and Victoria Park) engaged the services of a professional street maintenance contractor to help enhance the existing services provided by The City of Calgary in the Centre City.

 Some of these additional services include: